Supermarine Spitfire: Improved late wing designs

 As the Spitfire gained more power and was able to manoeuvre at higher speeds, the possibility that pilots would encounter aileron reversal increased, and the Supermarine design team set about redesigning the wings to counter this.
 The original wing design had a theoretical aileron reversal speed of 580 mph, which was somewhat lower than that of some contemporary fighters.
 The Royal Aircraft Establishment noted that, at 400 mi/h indicated airspeed, roughly 65% of aileron effectiveness was lost due to wing twist.

 The new wing of the Spitfire F Mk 21 and its successors was designed to help alleviate this problem.
 Its stiffness was increased by 47%, and a new aileron design using piano hinges and geared trim tabs meant the theoretical aileron reversal speed was increased to 825 mph.
-Alongside the redesigned wing, Supermarine also experimented with the original wing, raising the leading edge by 1 inch (2.54 cm), with the hope of improving pilot view and reducing drag.
+Alongside the redesigned wing, Supermarine also experimented with the original wing, raising the leading edge by 1 inch (25 mm), with the hope of improving pilot view and reducing drag.
 This wing was tested on a modified F Mk 21, also called the F Mk 23, (sometimes referred to as "Valiant" rather than "Spitfire").
 The increase in performance was minimal and this experiment was abandoned.

 Supermarine developed a new laminar-flow wing based on new aerofoil profiles developed by the National Advisory Committee for Aeronautics in the United States, with the objective of reducing drag and improving performance.
 These laminar-flow airfoils were the Supermarine 371-I used at the root and the 371-II used at the tip.
 Supermarine estimated that the new wing could give an increase in speed of 55 mph over the Spitfire Mk 21.
 The new wing was initially fitted to a Spitfire Mk XIV.
 Later, a new fuselage was designed, with the new fighter becoming the Supermarine Spiteful.